 - Sexual exploitation, defined as: taking, or attempting to take, non-consensual or abusive sexual advantage of another for the Respondent's own benefit or for the benefit of anyone other than the person being exploited, when such conduct does not otherwise constitute Sexual Harassment under this Policy.
-Examples of sexual exploitation include, but are not limited to: - Sexual voyeurism (such as observing or allowing others to observe a person undressing or using the bathroom or engaging in sexual acts, without the consent of the person being observed) - O Taking pictures, video, or audio recording of another engaged in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent), including the making or posting of "revenge pornography" 8 - o Prostituting another person - o Engaging in sexual activity with another person while knowingly infected with a sexually-transmitted infection ("STI"), also known as a sexually-transmitted disease ("STD"), without informing the other person of the infection - O Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity, or for the purpose of making that person vulnerable to non-consensual sexual activity - Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections - o Forcing a person to take a non-sexual action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity - Knowingly soliciting someone under the age of consent as defined by state or federal law for sexual activity - o Engaging in sex trafficking as defined by state or federal law - o Creation, possession, or dissemination or child pornography as defined by state or federal law - o "Stealthing," defined as removing a condom (external ("male") or internal ("female")) during sexual intercourse without affirmative consent of the sexual partner; or the act of intentionally misleading a sexual partner to believe a condom is being used during sexual intercourse - Attempts of conduct defined in the above definitions of domestic violence and dating violence,
+Examples of sexual exploitation include, but are not limited to: - o Sexual voyeurism (such as observing or allowing others to observe a person undressing or using the bathroom or engaging in sexual acts, without the consent of the person being observed) - o Taking pictures, video, or audio recording of another engaged in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent), including the making or posting of "revenge pornography" - o Prostituting another person - o Engaging in sexual activity with another person while knowingly infected with a sexually-transmitted infection ("STI"), also known as a sexually-transmitted disease ("STD"), without informing the other person of the infection - o Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity, or for the purpose of making that person vulnerable to non-consensual sexual activity - o Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections

-&lt;sup>8 Dissemination of a visual depiction of a current or former sexual or intimate partner in a state of nudity or engaged in sexual conduct with the intent to harass, annoy, or alarm that person.
+&lt;sup>7 Dissemination of a visual depiction of a current or former sexual or intimate partner in a state of nudity or engaged in sexual conduct with the intent to harass, annoy, or alarm that person.
 18 Pa.C.S.A. § 3131 (Unlawful Dissemination of Intimate Image).

-• Discriminatory harassment based on sex, defined as any unwelcome sexual advance, request for sexual favor(s), or other unwelcome verbal, nonverbal, graphic, or physical conduct of a sexual nature when such conduct is so severe, or pervasive, or so objectively offensive, that it has the purpose or effect of unreasonably interfering with an individual's work or academic performance by creating an intimidating, hostile, or sexually offensive working, academic, or social environment.
+- o Forcing a person to take a non-sexual action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity - o Knowingly soliciting someone under the age of consent as defined by state or federal law for sexual activity - o Engaging in sex trafficking as defined by state or federal law - o Creation, possession, or dissemination or child pornography as defined by state or federal law - o "Stealthing," defined as removing a condom (external ("male") or internal ("female")) during sexual intercourse without affirmative consent of the sexual partner; or the act of intentionally misleading a sexual partner to believe a condom is being used during sexual intercourse - Attempts of conduct defined in the above definitions of domestic violence and dating violence, - Discriminatory harassment based on sex, defined as any unwelcome sexual advance, request for sexual favor(s), or other unwelcome verbal, nonverbal, graphic, or physical conduct of a sexual nature when such conduct is so severe, or pervasive, or so objectively offensive, that it has the purpose or effect of unreasonably interfering with an individual's work or academic performance by creating an intimidating, hostile, or sexually offensive working, academic, or social environment.
 The purpose or effect will be evaluated based on the perspective of a reasonable person in the position of a Complainant.